mahyuddin/pharostesbed/README.txt

  - MCU: This is the code that runs on the 9S12 micro-controller.
 This is written in C.

+ - MCU-SimonSays: This is the 9S12 MCU code for the Simon Says demo.

  - ProteusDriver: This is the Player Driver that allows the Player middleware to communicate with the robot's MCU.
 The Player middleware